Musings, Inspirations, Recipes, Features & More

 Bold is the new subtle

 We do love a bold colour combination and this hallway by Little Greene is a masterclass in colour combos.
 A sunny yellow (Little Greene Light Gold) which contrasts, but doesn’t clash with, a pale grey radiator (Little Greene Urbane Grey).
 The result is an experimental feel, perfect for someone who loves embracing colour.
 And they haven’t stopped at the walls – the little orange chair and teal and white patterned rug all add to the fun and quirky feel.
-And it all serves to remain us that even in a period property with heavy original wood finishes, you can still inject colour and life.
+And it all serves to remind us that even in a period property with heavy original wood finishes, you can still inject colour and life.

 Just go wild